docsforadobe/illustrator-scripting-guide/docs/scriptingApplescript/yourFirstScript.rst

 ----

-Adding features to “Hello World”
+Adding features to "Hello World"
 ================================================================================

 Next, we create a new script that makes changes to the Illustrator document you created with your first